omkarcloud/google-maps-scraper/README.md

 3. Copy the API key.
 ![Copy the API Key](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/key.png)

-Now you have two options for using the Website Contact Scraper Addon:
+Now you have two options for using the Website Contact Extractor Addon:

 #### Option 1: Get contacts for all places in a search query